Multiple Oakland Taco Bell locations close dining rooms due to safety issues

 Several locations of fast-food chain Taco Bell including restaurants on 35th Ave. and Hegenberger Rd. in Oakland have closed their indoor dining rooms.
 The drive-thru windows at the restaurants will remain open for customers to order food.

-KPIX went to the location on 35th Avenue Sunday evening and found signs confirming that the dining room at the location is currently closed.
+KPIX went to the location on 35th Ave. and and MacArthur Sunday evening and found signs confirming that the dining room at the location is currently closed.

+The restaurant has been robbed four times since November.
+Plywood still covers the window from three weeks ago, when robbers used a pick-up truck and cable to steal a safe.
+Of the four robberies the store has endured in as many months, two of them occurred when the restaurant was open for business.

+Kimberly Garibay, who works at the Metro Wireless store across the street, said the restaurant's cash registers are not the only target.

 "Providing a safe environment for team members and customers is the priority at Taco Bell restaurants.
 The franchise owner and operator has informed us that they are consistently evaluating and working to ensure a safe environment by implementing procedures, such as closing dining rooms, and hiring security guards, and they have taken extra measures to meet with local law enforcement."

+At least for now, the Taco Bell corporation says there are no plans to close down any of the restaurants completely.

-The closures mark the latest major fast-food chain shutting down its indoor dining room in Oakland.
+The closures mark the latest major fast-food chain shutting down indoor dining room in Oakland.

 Last year, Raising Cane's near the Oakland Airport closed its dining room.
 Back in January, In-N-Out announced it would be closing the doors of the chain's only Oakland location because of the rise in crime.
 That location's last day of operation is on March 24th.